-Individual Exercise C: Identifying Elements of Research Design
+Individual Exercise C: Identifying Elements of Research Design (15 points)

-An exercise that involves identifying the basic components of quantitative research design using excerpts from actual research articles from the library and information science literature.
+Identify the basic components of quantitative research design using research examples from the library and information science literature [SLOs 3, 4, 5].

-Pre-requisite Drafts on Research Proposal Topic
+Pre-requisite Drafts on Research Proposal Topic (10points)

 Select a research problem related to the field of library and information science and use it as the basis for drafting the parts of your final research proposal.
 Four documents showing your progress on developing your proposal must be submitted - one each week.
-These include: a worksheet outlining the parts of your proposal idea; a second worksheet stating your research problem-questions-design-methods; a draft of your literature review; and an abstract submitted to Discussion Board 3 for instructor and peer review.
-Submission of these drafts is mandatory.
-You will receive feedback from the professor on each draft.
-Your final proposal is worth 35 points.
-Not submitting a draft results in a 5 point deduction for each missed draft from your final proposal.
+These include: